libremesh/network-profiles/calafou/README.md

 ### Packages

-Identical to the list for the gateway profile.
+Identical to the list for the outdoor_gateway profile.

 ## Indoor2

 This is for rooms in which two router are placed, for not having both routers on the same channel.

-The channel for 5 GHz is not overlapping with "indoor" or outdoor and gateway profiles.
+The channel for 5 GHz is not overlapping with "indoor" or outdoor_nongateway and outdoor_gateway profiles.

 But channel 7 for 2.4 GHz, even is non-wide (only HT20), is partially overlapping with the wide (HT40) channels used in the other profiles.
 It is right in the middle of the other two extra wide channels, but due to some overlap, this could still create noise to the other routers.
 To be tested.